Soup with Ham and Cabbage

-How To Make Country Ham and Bean Soup
+How To Make Soup with ham and cabbage

 I love this soup because it’s loaded with vegetables and it quickly comes together.
 Chopping the veggies will take about 5 minutes, and the soup simmered on the stove for only 20 minutes.

 - Add all ingredients to a large pot according to the recipe below.